ORCA Software-Defined Radar

 Code for ORCA can be found on the Github Page, which contains additional details about downloading and testing ORCA on the radios that are currently available.

 This guide is divided into three parts to help set up and understand ORCA.
 ORCA uses a computer and a software-defined radio (SDR) to create a functioning radar.
 As the architecture is currently configured, the computer is a Raspberry Pi, and the SDR is an Ettus radio.
 Current work is being done to implement ORCA on a Xilinx board, which would act as both a computer and SDR.
+Below is a simplistic block diagram that details the interaction between the hardware pieces that ORCA is intended to be used for.

 Computer to SDR Basic Implementation